 Said John McEnroe, “It was the set you dream of, when everything works.”

-Though Nadal, as he so often does, would battle back to claim the four-hour, 49-minute classic, 0-6, 6-4, 7-5, 6-7(4), 7-6(5), one of the finest matches ever played in the borough of Queens, New York, Thiem learned that he can indeed hang with anyone on cement.
+Though Nadal, as he so often does, battled back to claim the four-hour, 49-minute classic, 0-6, 6-4, 7-5, 6-7(4), 7-6(5), one of the finest matches ever played in the borough of Queens, New York, Thiem learned that he can indeed hang with anyone on cement.

 “I saw for the first time that I was able to play five hours with the best in the world,” reflected Thiem, into his second quarterfinal in three years on the hard courts of the Indian Wells Tennis Garden.
 “It was a great experience.
 It gave me a lot of confidence.”